opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 yarn start --run-examples
 ```

 Once Dashboards is up and running, navigate to the page and click on the menu on the left.
-From there, open the developer examples under OpenSearch Dashboards.
-Then click on Multiple Data Sources Integration.
+From there, open the **developer examples** under OpenSearch Dashboards.
+Then click on **Multiple Data Sources Integration**.
 On the right side of the page, you'll find a comprehensive list of pickers, each accompanied by a brief introduction and a set of properties, listed below.
 Feel free to experiment with the example plugin.

 <img src="/assets/media/blog-images/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins/multi_selectable.png">